-All adults working with students have a responsibility to protect students.
-At Greenvale School, there are, however key people within school who have specific responsibilities.
+All adults working with children have a responsibility to protect children.

+At Greenvale School there are, however key people within school who have specific responsibilities.
-Designated Safeguarding Leads Deputy Designated Safeguarding Leads Designated Governor for Safeguarding To attend safeguarding Level 3 To attend safeguarding To access refresher refresher training every two Level 3 refresher Student Protection years.
-(Minimum requirement). training every two years. training every year.
-To access refresher Student To access refresher Report to the governing Protection training every year.
-Student Protection body the number of cases training every year. (without names or details) Deliver annual staff of student protection training according to the needs During initial meeting issues in the school. of the team and/or in response with new students - to current practices. make parents aware of Ensure safeguarding safeguarding policy is reviewed Oversee support provided for the policy. annually. students in school.
-Liaise with class To oversee procedures Oversee agencies that support teachers, learning relating to allegations the student such as social care, mentors and other made against the Head Student and Adolescent Mental relevant staff to provide Teacher.
-Health Services (CAMHS), support for the student

-Education Welfare Service and Educational Psychology service. their key stage.

-Oversee 'team around the family' (TAF) meetings and attend case conference reviews/ core group meetings.
+Deputy Designated Safeguarding Leads Designated Governor for Safeguarding To attend safeguarding Level 3 To attend safeguarding To access refresher Child refresher training every two Level 3 refresher Protection training every years.
+(Minimum requirement). training every two years. year.
+To access refresher Child To access refresher Report to the governing Protection training every year.
+Child Protection training body the number of cases every year. (without names or details) Deliver annual staff of child protection issues training according to the needs During initial meeting in the school. of the team and/or in response with new pupils - make to current practices. parents aware of Ensure safeguarding safeguarding policy is reviewed policy. annually. learning mentors and other relevant staff to provide support Monitor children on CP To oversee procedures for the child in school. register and all 'live' relating to allegations concerns. made against the Head Liaise with agencies that support Teacher. , Receive current Child and Adolescent Mental information for children on CP register weekly.
+Education Welfare Service and Educational i Sychology Scholoc.
+Lead/ attend TAF meetings as necessary.
+Support or lead 'team around the family' (TAF) meetings and To maintain good attend case conference reviews/ relations with the school core group meetings. community to ensure

-Ensure the student protection policy is reviewed, updated and enforced every year.
+Ensure the child protection effective support and

+policy is reviewed, updated and access to support.

+enforced every year.

-To meet weekly with the Deputy/Assistant Heads to discuss ongoing CP concerns.
+To meet weekly with the

+Deputy/Assistant Heads to

+discuss ongoing CP concerns.

-To meet half-termly with designated governor to discuss safeguarding.
+To meet half-termly with

+designated governor to discuss

+safeguarding.

-Ensure that relevant paperwork is copied and filed before being transferred to a pupil's new school.
+Ensure that relevant paperwork

+s copied and filed before being

+transferred to a pupil's new

+school within 5 days.

+Promote educational outcomes

+by sharing about welfare,

+safeguarding and child

+protection issues information

+regarding vulnerable children

-Promote educational outcomes by sharing about welfare, safeguarding and student protection issues information regarding vulnerable students with teachers and leadership staff.
+with teachers and leadership

-in school for students in

-Liaise with agencies that support the student such as social care, Student and Adolescent Mental Health Services (CAMHS), Education Welfare Service and Educational Psychology service for students in their key stage

-Support or lead 'team around the family' (TAF) meetings and attend case conference reviews/ core group meetings for students in their key stage

-Monitor students on CP register and all 'live' concerns.

-Receive current information for students on CP register weekly.

-To maintain good relations with the school community to ensure effective support and access to support.
+staff.